memiah/ansible-role-mysql-s3-backup/README.md

     mysql_backup_cronfile: "mysql-s3-backup"
     mysql_backup_cron_enabled: true
-    mysql_backup_cron_hour: 1
+    mysql_backup_cron_hour: 23
     mysql_backup_cron_minute: 0
     mysql_backup_cron_email: false

-Cron is enabled and set to run at at 01:00 every day and not emailed to a recipient.
+Cron is enabled and set to run at at 23:00 every day and not emailed to a recipient.
+If you want the output emailed, set this to the recipient email address.

     mysql_backup_aws_profile: "mysql-s3-backup"

-Fro separation we create a new AWS profile for this script context.
+For separation we create a new AWS profile for this script context, you could set this to `"default"` to ignore profiles.

     mysql_backup_aws_access_key: "[accesss-key]"